 Features like ownership and borrowing can be hard to master for new programmers.

-Haskell is a purely functional language that emphasizes mathematical functions, making it distinct from other languages.
+Haskell is a purely functional programming language that emphasizes mathematical functions.
+This makes it distinct from other programming languages.
 Its syntax and abstract concepts are challenging, particularly for those without a background in functional programming.

 Often used in academic settings for its clean, mathematical approach to problem-solving.